dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

     However, that code won't work.
 The reason being that the `message.Note` instance isn't the same viewmodel instance that's in the `AllNotes` collection.
 When a note is selected and the note-editing page is navigated to, only the unique identifier of the note is provided, not the viewmodel instance.
 The unique identifier is used to load the note from storage, into the new viewmodel instance.
 When saved, the message is sent with the new viewmodel instance.

-    If the new note is added to the `AllNotes` collection, both the old note and the new note will be in the collection, being visible in the UI list.
+    If the new note is added to the `AllNotes` collection, both the old note and the new note will be in the collection.
 The old note instance must be removed from the collection prior to adding in the new instance.
-Since both the old and new instances of the note share the same identifier, the code uses it to find the old note, if it exists, and removes it.
+Since both the old and new instances of the note share the same identifier, the code uses it to find the old note, and if it exists, removes it.

 01. Implement the `Receive` method for the `Messages.NoteDeleted` message.

     :::code language="csharp" source="../snippets/notifications/csharp/ViewModels/Notes.cs" id="notedeleted":::

-    This code searches the `AllNotes` collection for a matching note identifier, and removes it.
+    This code searches the `AllNotes` collection for a matching note identifier and removes it.

 Run the project.
 Notice that when you create, edit, or delete a note, the list of notes is updated.